sandialabs/seat-qgis-plugin/docs/src/tutorials/prepare_style_files.rst

 Setting Up Style Files
 ======================

 Below shows the initial contents of the style_files folder.
-The \*.default files will need to be converted to \*.csv, and paths will need to be updated as explained below to use them in the demo.
+In order to use the demo, the \*.default files will need to be converted to \*.csv, and the paths within the \*.default files will need to be updated as explained below.

 ..  code-block:: none
     :caption: style_files Folder Contents